Writing & Publishing Happenings at BD7

 We also want to recommend books by one of our favorite St. Louis writers M. Catherine Bunton.
 Her works include Rest & Re-creation, Book of Sweets, and Yours Truly for adults and her many books in juvenile literature.
 Readers will enjoy the Star Girl series and books highlighting people and places that make up St. Louis and its history.
 Recent books include Back Seat Buddies, a collection of short stories for young readers, as told by some of her most endearing characters, and Not Your Grandmother’s Handbook, a unique approach in a handbook for students in college or college-bound in high school.

 Barbara Neuhaus.
 We recently introduced White Roses and Iron, the Gothic Adventures of Lily Schreiff, a first novel by Barbara Neuhaus, a local Saint Louis writer.
-As the story was set in 19th century England, we published it in serial format like novels of the period.
-She is now adding some additional material and preparing to release it in book format in the near future.
+As the story was set in 19th century England, we published it first in serial format like novels of the period.
+She has added some additional material and has now published it in book format, available through amazon.com and other book sellers..

 Be sure to follow us on our podcasts, Uncommon Sense Radio 4.0 and Novel Approach.
 Jim’s recent guests on Novel Approach include the following: